-in Employment Act (ADEA) prohibits employers with 20 or
+The Age Discrimination in Employment Act (ADEA) prohibits all public employers and private employers with 20 or

 more employees from discriminating against employees or applicants

-on the basis of age.
-Individuals must be at least 40 years of age
+based on age.
+Individuals must be at least 40 years of age to be covered

-to the ADEA set out standards for waivers of legal rights by older
+plans.
+Amendments to the ADEA set out standards for waivers of legal

 states also have fair employment laws that prohibit age discrimination.

 Different age groups may be protected under state law, and smaller